LENS: LLM-Enabled Narrative Synthesis for Mental Health by Aligning Multimodal Sensing with Language Models: Ethical Considerations

+\textbf{Study Participation.} IRB-approved procedures involved 258 analyzed participants (from 300 recruited) who provided informed consent.
+Inclusion required a SCID-verified MDD diagnosis, excluding bipolar disorder, psychosis, or active suicidality.
+The sample was 84\% female and 79\% White (12\% Hispanic/Latino) with a mean age of 40.
+Most participants were college-educated (93\%) and employed (61\%), with incomes aligning with national distributions.
+Compensation included \$1 per completed EMA and a \$50 bonus for 90\% completion.
+Safety was maintained via automated suicidality alerts and continuous clinical oversight.

-\textbf{Systems \& Software.} All modeling was performed within a secure, closed computing environment using locally deployed large language models.
-Raw participant data were never transmitted to external APIs, cloud services, or third-party platforms; only AI-generated outputs were permitted outside the secure environment.
-Access to sensitive data was restricted to authorized researchers who had completed institutional review board–approved human subjects training.
-The modeling environment employed role-based access controls, audit logging, and continuous monitoring to track data usage and prevent unauthorized access.
+\textbf{Systems \& Software.} Modeling was conducted using local LLMs within a secure, closed environment to prevent data transmission to external APIs or cloud services.
+Access was restricted to authorized, IRB-trained researchers via role-based controls and audit logging.
 Collectively, these safeguards reduced the risk of re-identification of personally identifiable information and ensured adherence to IRB-approved data protection and privacy protocols.

-\textbf{Adverse Usage.} LLMs for interpreting time-series data in mental health contexts offer substantial potential benefits.
-However, we caution against several forms of misuse to protect participant safety, privacy, and clinical integrity.
-Although LLM narratives provide valuable insights, they must augment clinical workflows rather than serve as standalone diagnostic tools.
-Over-reliance on automated summaries may obscure critical nuances within the raw sensor data, while the utilization of sensitive signals like GPS traces necessitates strict governance and access controls to prevent unauthorized surveillance or secondary data use.
-Furthermore, as current LLMs cannot entirely eliminate the risk of hallucinations, all generated outputs must be reviewed by qualified experts to ensure clinical judgment remains the final authority for interpretation and intervention.
+\textbf{Adverse Usage.} While LLMs offer significant potential for interpreting mental health time-series data, their application requires caution to protect participant safety and clinical integrity.
+These narratives must augment existing clinical workflows rather than serve as standalone diagnostic tools, as over-reliance on automated summaries may obscure critical nuances within the raw sensor data.
+Furthermore, the utilization of sensitive signals, such as GPS traces, necessitates strict governance to prevent unauthorized surveillance or secondary data use.
+Given that LLMs cannot entirely eliminate the risk of hallucinations, all generated outputs must be reviewed by qualified experts to ensure clinical judgment remains the final authority for interpretation and intervention.